F. Ertel Carlyle

-Frank Ertel Carlyle (April 7, 1897 – October 2, 1960) was a United States representative of the Democratic Party from the state of North Carolina.
-He graduated from the University of North Carolina at Chapel Hill.
+Frank Ertel Carlyle (April 7, 1897 – October 2, 1960) was an American lawyer and World War I veteran who served four terms as a United States representative of the Democratic Party from the state of North Carolina from 1949 to 1957.

 Career

+Carlyle graduated from the University of North Carolina at Chapel Hill.

-After serving in the US Navy during World War I he practiced law in Lumberton, North Carolina.
-After serving as the solicitor of the 9th judicial district of North Carolina he was elected to the 81st United States Congress.
-Carlyle would serve two more terms before losing re-election in 1956.
+After serving in the US Navy during World War I he practiced law in Lumberton, North Carolina and served as the solicitor of the 9th judicial district of North Carolina.

+Congress

+In 1948, Carlyle was elected to the 81st United States Congress.
+He would serve three more terms before losing re-election in 1956.
 He was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.